hrshtv/PerspecTweet/README.md

 - Happy
 - Fear

 For example, [#ChineseVirus](https://twitter.com/search?q=%23ChineseVirus&src=typeahead_click) was trending on Twitter.
-The follwing were the results obtained when 5000 tweets were analysed.
+The following were the results obtained when 5000 tweets were analysed.

 <p align="center">
   <img width="460" height="300" src="images/example1.png">